AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-publish-api.md

 After you have configured and tested your destination, you can submit it to Adobe for review and publishing.

-Use the publish destinations API endpoint to submit a publishing request:
+Use the publish destinations API endpoint to submit a publishing request when:
-* when, as a Destination SDK partner, you want to make your productized destination available across all Experience Platform organizations for all Experience Platform customers to use the productized integration;
+* As a Destination SDK partner, you want to make your productized destination available across all Experience Platform organizations for all Experience Platform customers to use;
-* when you want to make your custom destination available in your own Experience Platform organization, across all sandboxes.
+* You want to make your custom destination available in your own Experience Platform organization, across all sandboxes.

-## Getting started with publish destination API operations
+## Getting started with destination publishing API operations {#get-started}

 Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain required headers and how to get allow listed.